• Skip to primary navigation

 • ½ cup avocado oil mayo

-• 3 tbsp sundried tomato paste or regular tomato paste
+• 3 tablespoon sundried tomato paste or regular tomato paste

 Instructions